uhm-coe/authorizer/readme.txt

 = Where is this plugin used? =

-The [University of Hawai'i][uh], which provides authentication for student, faculty, and staff members via CAS.
+The [University of Hawai'i][uh], which provides authentication for student, faculty, and staff members via a centralized service (CAS or LDAP).

 [uh]: http://hawaii.edu/